You must have a contractor licence before you contract, sub-contract or advertise to do:

 If we refuse your application, only part of the fee may be refunded, the rest is to cover processing costs.

-An application form and supporting documentation such as the following will need to be lodged with Fair Trading:
+An application form and supporting documentation such as the following will need to be lodged in person at a Fair Trading Centre, Service NSW Centre or Government Access Centre:

 If you are applying for your first licence or a different licence, make sure you have the necessary qualifications and experience.
 For information about the level of qualifications, and the amount and type of practical experience needed, go to the Licence classes and qualifications page on the Fair Trading website or call 13 32 20.